sanity-io/assist/plugin/README.md

 * instructions that included all fields or types will automatically also include the new fields or types
 * instructions that have excluded one or more fields or types, will NOT include the new fields or types

-## Caption generation
+## Image description generation
-AI Assist can optionally generate captions for images.
-This has to be enabled on an image-type/field, by setting the `options.captionField` on the image type, where `captionField` is the field name of a custom string-field on the image object:
+AI Assist can optionally generate descriptions for images.
+This has to be enabled on an image-type/field, by setting the `options.aiAssist.imageDescriptionField` on the image type, where `imageDescriptionField` is the field name of a custom string-field on the image object:

 ```tsx